-Marketing efforts in 2023 were focused on maintaining the census in our programs while looking for opportunities for expansion.
+Marketing efforts in 2024 were focused on maintaining the census in our programs while looking for opportunities for expansion.
 We can be proud that we continue to make a difference in the communities we serve.

-- MCOs-facilitated the addition of new programs to existing networks and successfully entered detox into the Magellan network - Worked with multiple counties regarding issues with county prison referrals.
-Marketing team has been making every effort to meet directly with the individuals that make the direct prison referrals and also with county probation offices and the PBPP - Continued distribution of new materials to referral sources and outpatient facilities.
-Newly printed brochures recently received - New Community Relations Specialist, Ashely Bish, successfully completed her probationary period and became a permanent employee in December - Continued to work on making contact with non-medical assistance providers to become a source to whom they can refer when they have a client that needs treatment and is also on medical assistance - Participated in RCPA committees for drug and alcohol and criminal justice as well as participating in the conference committee.
-Patti is the Chairperson for Criminal Justice Committee.
-She is also now on the RCPA Regulatory Burden Committee

-- Continue to advance relationships with other providers in order to increase knowledge of competitors and increase referrals - Participated in NHO activities with Training Department - Updated all Firetree and Genesis House facilities in the SAMHSA Directory so we are searchable in that directory - Continued our contracts for advertising on Audacy Radio, Bestversion Media (FB and Google advertising), Vector Media (bus wraps), Lamar (billboards), WEEU (radio station ads during the Philadelphia Eagles and Phillies games) - We toured multiple competing and non-competing provider facilities this year.
+- Worked toward opening New Way of Life Blairsville and securing contracts. - MCOs-facilitated the addition of new programs (NWOLB) into existing networks. - Worked with regarding issues with county prison referrals.
+Marketing team has been making every effort to meet directly with the individuals that make the direct prison referrals and also with county probation offices and the PBPP - Continued distribution of new materials to referral sources and outpatient facilities. - Continued to work on making contact with non-medical assistance providers to become a source to whom they can refer when they have a client that needs treatment and is also on medical assistance - Participated in RCPA committees for drug and alcohol and criminal justice as well as participating in the conference committee.
+Patti is the Chairperson for Criminal Justice Committee. - Continue to advance relationships with other providers in order to increase knowledge of competitors and increase referrals - Participated in NHO activities with Training Department - Updated all Firetree and Genesis House facilities in the SAMHSA Directory so we are searchable in that directory and completed all updated entries in ATLAS - Continued our contracts for advertising on Audacy Radio, Bestversion Media (FB and Google advertising), Vector Media (bus wraps), Lamar (billboards), WEEU (radio station ads during the Philadelphia Eagles and Phillies games).
+Worked toward a contract for radio in the western part of the Commonwealth - We toured multiple competing and non-competing provider facilities this year.
 This activity allows us to make comparisons to Firetree facilities and programming as well as network with possible referral sources.
-In addition, we also hosted many individuals on tours of our facilities. - Weekly marketing meetings continue to be held with the Marketing Team and Firetree staff from other departments.
-This combination of diverse individuals allows for fresh ideas and interesting insight that helps guide Marketing's activities. - The Marketing Department continues to assist with the Incentive Program by providing support in the form of ordering, supplying and keeping inventory of the items given to clients at each step in their treatment.
-In addition, Marketing is still supplying the facilities with Welcome Bags that are handed out to clients upon admission which has been very well-received.
+In addition, we also hosted many individuals on tours of our facilities.

+- Weekly marketing meetings continue to be held with the Marketing Team and Firetree staff from other departments.
+This combination of diverse individuals allows for fresh ideas and interesting insight that helps guide Marketing's activities.
+A weekly Marketing Team meeting is also held every Friday. - The Marketing Department continues to assist with the Incentive Program by providing support in the form of ordering, supplying and keeping inventory of the items given to clients at each step in their treatment.
+In addition, Marketing is still supplying the facilities with Welcome Bags that are handed out to clients upon admission which has been very well-received. - Increased our social media presence via Face Book, LinkedIn and Instagram.
+A content creator was hired to create content and post on these platforms. - Two videos were created for marketing purposes, one for Conewago Snyder and one for New Way of Life Blairsville.
+These videos are pinned to our social media, appear on our website and will be used during presentations to referral sources.